 The title track and closer “Outcast Club” is the final and vengeful riot of the EP.
 The Outcasts storm the castle of the oppressors, commentated by Alfie and Tom’s orchestration in a manic frenzy of quick fire lyrics and energetic pop-punk.
 There is a joyful energy of togetherness that contrasts the surrounding violence and builds towards a final layered and guitar driven crescendo.
 “The Witches” was the coming together of Outcasts, “Outcast Club” is the time for those Outcasts to have their revenge.

 “Cemetery School” and “Outcast Club” have built a detailed beginning and middle for a trilogy the band have named “The Graveyard Chronicles”.
 This trilogy comes to a dramatic end with their final chapter “Ghost Town”.
-Featuring more vocal textures than ever before, and some of guitarist Ben's most ambitious riffs and leads, the EP is the band’s biggest and most theatrical yet.
+Featuring more vocal textures than ever before, and some their most ambitious riffs and leads, the EP is the band’s biggest and most theatrical yet.